NucleoidAI/arc/src/instruct_dataset/arc.md

 - output_instance must contain only 1 instance of found pattern
 - output_instance must be filled rest of empty spaces with 0s
 - output_instance must have in same dimension with its output_matrix
+- input_code is object representation of input_instance
+- output_value is object representation of output_instance

 ## Declarations

-- Identifying declarations for given statement and train_dataset in Nucleoid Syntax is creating `declarations` based on `input_matrix` and `ouput_matrix` in `nuc` language
+- Identifying declarations for given train_dataset Nucleoid Syntax is creating `declarations` based on `input_matrix` and `ouput_matrix` in `nuc` language

 ## Instances

-- Extracting each input_instance from given input_matrix based on given statements is creating array of `input_instance` for given input matrix and Nucleoid code as `nuc`
+- Extracting each input_instance from given input_matrix based on given declarative statements in declarations is creating array of `input_instance` for given input _matrix and Nucleoid code as `nuc`
-- Extracting each output_instance from given output_matrix based on given statements is creating array of `input_instance` for given input matrix and Nucleoid code as `nuc`
+- Extracting each output_instance from given output_matrix based on given declarative statements in declarations is creating array of `output_instance` for given output_matrix and Nucleoid code as `nuc`
 - Finding output instance from given output matrix for given input instance based on declarations is creating `output_instance` for `input_instance` from `output_matrix` based on `declarations`
-- Drawing output instance from given input instance is creating `output_instance` with given `input_instance` and `instance_value`
+- Drawing output instance from given input instance is creating `output_instance` with given `input_instance` and `output_value`